kbase/workspace_deluxe/readme.txt

 Repo for phase 2 workspace service development

-WARNING: DO NOT RUN TESTS ON A PRODUCTION DATABASE!
+*WARNING*: DO NOT RUN TESTS ON A PRODUCTION DATABASE!
 THE TEST SCRIPTS WILL WIPE THE DB.
 Running tests on a production Shock instance should be safe, but to be cautious run the tests on a standalone instance.

+COMPILATION REQUIREMENTS:
+typecomp dev-prototypes branch
+java_type_generator dev branch

+For now, all compiled files are checked in.

 SETUP